 We now have four, slightly rough looking, basic rings.

-Time for a bath, an acid bath, to remove carbon deposits from the surface.
+Time for an acid bath, to remove carbon deposits from the surface.

-As the engraver will be cutting patterns deeply into the surface, it's left in its rough state.
+As the engraver will be cutting patterns deeply into the surface, the rings are left in their rough state.
 If the customer had wanted a straight polished finish, we would emery with progressively finer grades before buffing and polishing.
-This is the end of our workshops part on for these rings as the next step will be done by specialist engravers.
+This is the end of our workshops part for these rings as the next step will be done by specialist engravers.

 The finished rings are back from engraving and what a transformation, three with very different techniques.
 From left to right, diamond cut, deep laser engraved, traditional hand carving.
 These designs were chosen from the 100's of choices of wedding bands that we have available in our showroom.
 Alternatively we can engrave your own design around the ring.